I’d been lying to myself all along.

 - When you spend so much time welling all that negativity up in yourself, you leave so little room for positivity and actually enjoying everything that life has to offer you.

 So what does this all mean?

-But I also know how easy it is to get lost.
+But I also know how easy it is to lose your way.
 To forget why it is you do what you do.
-To get so caught up in the minutiae of what others tell you you need for a great blog, and forget that your blog is simply the best possible representation of you and what you have to offer to the world.
+To get so caught up in the minutiae of what others say you need for a great blog, and forget that your blog is simply the best representation of you and what you offer to the world!

 Happy Birthday, Mr. Palmer

 I am not my content — my content is part of my story.

 I’ll still look at things to review, read the books, try the food and go to all the places.
 I’ll try new things and find new ways to integrate all of them into my life.

 But if I don’t remember to have fun while doing it, I haven’t learned a damn thing.